AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 `kubectl get nodes -o wide` {{ execute }}

-Export the lab-server cluster kubeconfig to `/ab/kubeconfig/` for use with a tool like Lens:
+Export the lab-server cluster kubeconfig to `/ab/kubeconfig/` for use with a tool like Lens (https://k8slens.dev/):

 `mkdir /ab/kubeconfig && k3d kubeconfig get lab-cluster > /ab/kubeconfig/lab-cluster-config.yml && sed -i 's/0.0.0.0/LABSERVERNAME/' /ab/kubeconfig/lab-cluster-config.yml` {{ execute }}

+You can now take a look at the config file we just created, and copy the contents out to another tool like Lens or `kubectl` on your local machine to interact with the cluster.

+`/ab/kubeconfig/lab-cluster-config.yml` {{ open }}
 ____

 ## Section 7: Lab 2 - Exploring kubectl commands